VA-Explorer/va_explorer/_sources/training/user_guides.md.txt

 Using this form, you may edit the VA as needed.
-Upon finishing, scroll or navigate via the bottom right floating action button to the bottom of the page and click “Save” to confirm your edits.
+Upon finishing, scroll or navigate via the bottom right floating action button to the bottom of the page and click "Save" to confirm your edits.

 After editing a VA, the natural next step is to see if the changes have corrected any reported warnings or errors associated with the VA.
-Data Managers can complete this second step in the repair process by clicking “Home” in the navigation bar to visit the Home page and starting a VA coding job to assign Cause of Death:
+Data Managers can complete this second step in the repair process by clicking "Home" in the navigation bar to visit the Home page and starting a VA coding job to assign Cause of Death:

 - Click the "Run Coding Algorithms" button to execute the coding algorithm in